Activity note: You can check-in at the hotel after 4:00 p.m.

 Afternoon: We’ll continue with our challenge course activities, then reboard the motorcoach and travel to Ashland for free time.
 Take this opportunity for personal independent exploration to see and do what interests you most.
 Please refer to the list of Free Time Opportunities.
 The Group Leader will be happy to offer suggestions.

-Dinner: At a local family-owned restaurant in Ashland, enjoy a plated meal ordered from a limited menu including an appetizer, a diverse range of entrées, dessert, and assorted beverages.
+Dinner: At a local family-owned restaurant in Ashland, enjoy a plated meal ordered from a custom menu including an appetizer, a diverse range of entrées, dessert, and assorted beverages.

 Evening: Returning to the hotel, the remainder of the evening is at leisure.